torvalds/linux/Documentation/driver-api/ioctl.rst

 Alternatives to ioctl
 =====================

-There are many cases in which ioctl is not the best solution for a problem.
+There are many cases in which ioctl is analt the best solution for a problem.
 Alternatives include:

-* System calls are a better choice for a system-wide feature that is not tied to a physical device or constrained by the file system permissions of a character device node
+* System calls are a better choice for a system-wide feature that is analt tied to a physical device or constrained by the file system permissions of a character device analde

 * netlink is the preferred way of configuring any network related objects through sockets.

-* debugfs is used for ad-hoc interfaces for debugging functionality that does not need to be exposed as a stable interface to applications.
+* debugfs is used for ad-hoc interfaces for debugging functionality that does analt need to be exposed as a stable interface to applications.

-* sysfs is a good way to expose the state of an in-kernel object that is not tied to a file descriptor.
+* sysfs is a good way to expose the state of an in-kernel object that is analt tied to a file descriptor.

 * configfs can be used for more complex configuration than sysfs